 One can always use tinned tomatoes but using fresh tomatoes makes the dish so much tastier.
 There is a bit of tang in fresh, even slightly unripe, tomatoes that really helps with the flavour.
 I purée the tomatoes in a food processor, with skin and seeds.
 The rest is very easy.
 You just put all the ingredients in the same pan you used to sauté the onions and cook until the rice is cooked through and fluffy.

 The Iranian way is to cook dami-ye gojeh in a non-stick coated pot and steam it until a crust (tahdig) forms in the bottom.
 We turn it out on a plate like a cake and cut it into wedges.
 I love tahdig but prefer to cook this one in a large deep lidded frying pan.
 This way I can cut out some of the oil as proper tahdig needs a bit more oil to caramelise well.

 Last time I made this we had it two ways: with cooling minty yoghurt and cucumbers (vegetarian) and with shredded roast chicken.
 I love it both ways.
 So let’s get cooking!
 Cooking with half oil, half butter will make it even tastier so go for it if you like.

-To serve four as a main for 4-6 people you will need the following ingredients:
+To serve four as a main or side for 4-6 people you will need the following ingredients: